MRes Cardiovascular Medicine: From Molecules to Man course structure information

 - Investigating the role of Filamin A in Pulmonary arterial hypertension.

 Supervisor: Dr. Allan Lawrie

-Cytoskeletal proteins that binds to actin to cross-link actin filaments, and can also act as a protein scaffold for numerous protein partners.
-Mutations in specific cytoskeletal proteins are associated with severe arterial abnormalities, and through whole genome sequencing we have recently identified causal mutations in patients with Idiopathic Pulmonary Arterial Hypertension (IPAH).
+Cytoskeletal proteins that bind to actin to cross-link actin filaments, and can also act as a protein scaffold for numerous protein partners.
+Mutations in specific cytoskeletal proteins are associated with severe arterial abnormalities, and through whole genome sequencing, we have recently identified causal mutations in patients with Idiopathic Pulmonary Arterial Hypertension (IPAH).
 How these mutations link to the molecular and cellular pathogenesis of IPAH is unknown.
 You will investigate the expression and function of these genes in pulmonary artery smooth muscle cells and endothelial cells from patients with IPAH and controls as well as lung tissue from rodent models and post-transplant heart and lungs.